 Owner’s right to enter the tenant’s unit to make repairs

-Under state law, owners must give 24 hours’ written notice stating the purpose for and the time period of entry.
+Under state law, owners must give 24 hours’ written notice stating one of six permissible purposes for entry and the time period of entry.
 The time period must be during normal business hours.
-The tenant does not have a legal right to be present when the owner enters.
+The tenant may be present when the owner enters, but the owner may enter when the tenant is not in the unit if the owner has provided proper notice.
 (CA Civil Code Sec.
 1954.)